NiryoRobotics/pyniryo/docs/source/examples/examples_tool_action.rst

 This page shows how to control Ned's tools

-If you want see more, you can look at :ref:`PyNiryo - Tools<Tools>`
+If you want to see more, you can look at :ref:`PyNiryo - Tools<Tools>`

 .. important::
-    In this section, it is supposed that you are already connected to a calibrated robot.
+    In this section, you are already supposed to be connected to a calibrated robot.
-    The robot instance is save in the variable ``robot``
+    The robot instance is saved in the variable ``robot``

 .. danger::
     If you are using the real robot, make sure the environment around it is clear